House Cleaning Tips > Bedrooms > Mattress Cleaning

 One of the largest causes of a stale-smelling and allergy unfriendly mattress is dust mites.

 They are simple to control, though.
-When you go to flip your mattress (as you should every 6-8 weeks), take a few moments to vacuum each face and the sides.
+When you go to flip your mattress (as you should every 6-8 weeks), take a few moments to vacuum each face and all sides.
 Use the hose on your vacuum with its non-brush, hard surface attachment.

 This regular upkeep will go a long way towards keeping your mattress clean and comfortable.

-Dryer Sheets Keep Your Mattress Fresh
+Tip #1.
+Use Dryer Sheets to Keep Your Mattress Fresh

 However, make sure the dryer sheets you choose have a scent that you don’t mind sleeping on every night; and if you find yourself developing a headache, it’s time to change scents.

-Remove Urine from your Mattress
+Removing Urine from Your Mattress

 Unfortunately, accidents can and do happen.
 Whether it’s your young child or pet stains, it can be extremely frustrating to figure out just how to save the mattress.

 The first step is to blot up as much of the wetness as possible with a dry towel.
 Lay a towel over the area and apply as much pressure as you can to absorb the urine from as deep in the mattress.
-Repeat until no more liquid is being release from the mattress.
+Repeat until no more liquid is being released from the mattress.

 Next, spray (don’t pour) on a enzymatic cleaner designed especially for urine – these can be found at just about any grocery or home care store.